7-day small group wildlife tour providing intimate encounters with shorebirds and flatback turtles

 The northern Australian coastlines also provide an excellent nesting ground for turtles.
 Flatback are the only sea turtle species endemic to Australian waters, but much remains unknown about them.
 Returning to the exact beach at which they were hatched, flatback turtles return to Eco Beach during November – December to nest.

 Join our expert guides as they introduce you to the diversity of bird life and wildlife in and around the internationally recognised Roebuck Bay and Eco Beach.
 Witness some of the great sights in nature including diverse and rich mangrove ecosystems, watch thousands of roosting shorebirds on red sandy beaches and enjoy the setting of Western Australian sun over vast empty plains.
-Experience authentic Aboriginal insights into the Yardoogara land and living culture on a guided tour.
 Enjoy close encounters with flatback turtles and contribute to our long term research project, recording data on nesting activities.
 You will also uncover the conservation importance of the region and the extensive research being conducted on shorebirds and flatback turtles.

 With over 20 years experience in natural resource management and wildlife research, our guides will share their expertise and insights.
 This is a truly remarkable experience and a rare opportunity to connect with our natural world.